Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Lattice piercing

 \section{Lattice piercing}

 Let $\F$ be a finite family of axis-parallel rectangles; denote by $A_{\min}$ the minimum area of a rectangle in $\F$.
-Let $\Lambda$ be an $\F$-piercing lattice and let $P$ be a fundamental parallelogram whose area is $A=\Area(P)$.
-The following observation is in order:
+Let $\Lambda$ be an optimal $\F$-piercing lattice and $A>0$ be the area of its fundamental parallelogram.